MapsPeople/docs/src/content/cms/media-library.md

   order: 10
 ---

 The Media Library is a feature in the MapsIndoors CMS which enables the user to upload and manage custom images, to use in the MapsIndoors CMS.
-The Media Library can be accessed though the Display Settings panel **among other locations**.
+The Media Library can be accessed through the dedicated Media Library button, the Location Details panel or the Display Settings panel.

 **INSERT SCREENSHOT**